ashleych/OLSModelSelector/README.md

 sen=1.05 #mult factor  to be applied to generate upturn and downturn

-mevs<-colnames(macrodata)[!colnames(macrodata) %in% "Date"] #identofy all the MEV columns

-upturn<-upturn[,c(mevs):=.SD*sen,.SDcols = mevs] # One needs to read scenario data from csv or excel. for now creating dummy data
+mevs<-colnames(macrodata)[!colnames(macrodata) %in% "Date"] #identofy all the MEV columns mevs<-mevs[!grepl('DR',mevs)] # remove any DR like columns upturn<-upturn[,c(mevs):=.SD*sen,.SDcols = mevs] # One needs to read scenario data from csv or excel. for now creating dummy data

 downturn<-downturn[,c(mevs):=.SD*0.95,.SDcols = mevs] # One needs to read scenario data from csv or excel, for now creating dummy data
 ```

 ## Scenario results
+Pass on the various datasets for scenarios, essentially it should have the same columns as macrodata
 this will generate per model scenario results as well as some charts, if you dont provide scenario names,it will name the scenarios as scenario_1, scenario_2 etc
 ```
 model=c(  "DR ~ad_hot_occ +avg_oil_pri_barr ","DR ~ad_hot_occ ")